Ever wonder what the red, yellow, and green colors that appear in the checkboxes next to assignments mean? Read on to find out!

 - Green means that the assignment has been completed and ready for grading if grading has been set up for the assignment.

 - Yellow means that the assignment is in progress.
-For example, your student has a reading assignment that they started but wasn’t able to finish.
+For example, your student has a reading assignment that they started but aren’t able to finish.
 The assignment can be marked yellow to let you know that it’s in progress but not yet completed.
 Another example of why the box might be marked yellow is to notify the teacher that an assignment needs to be graded before changing it to green (completed).